telehash/telehash.github.io/protocol.md

    * `to` - which hashname this line is being created to
    * `line` - the unique id the recipient must use for sending any line packets, 16 random bytes hex encoded
-   * `at` - an integer timestamp (milliseconds since epoch) of when it was sent, used to another open request is newer
+   * `at` - an integer timestamp of when it was sent, used to verify another incoming open request is newer
-   * `family` - an [optional field](#family) that can be included/set
-     by the app to add a grouping or other identity

 This inner packet holds the sender's RSA public key as the BODY attachment, in binary DER format.